wundergraph/cosmo/cli/README.md

 Ensure that at least Node.js 20.6.0 is installed because rely on the native .env file support.

 Replace `env.example` with `.env` and fill in the required values.
-By default, we point to the local environment.
+By default, we point to the services of your local development environment.

 Run any command with `pnpm wgc` to test your changes locally directly.